Andrii-Pershko/SAME_Back_End/readme.md

 # Project information
 This project create for SAME compani how test task project.
-In project use PostgresSQL, Express, CRUD API.
+In project used PostgresSQL, Express, CRUD API.

 # Start project;
 1. In terminal run "npm i"